usableprivacy/upribox/docs/source/modules/squid.rst

-.. _squid-label:
+.. _squid:

 squid
 -----

-In order to gather user-agents of (and subsquently fingerprint) connected devices (see :ref:`fingerprinting-label`) the upribox uses squid.
+In order to gather user-agents of (and subsquently fingerprint) connected devices (see :ref:`fingerprinting`) the upribox uses squid.
 The Squid_ log file is later parsed and the information saved into the database.